Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 He felt for energy.
 Regularly, he stopped at a new location, closed his eyes, and tried to feel his magic.
 Was it stronger here?
 Did he feel more energetic?
 Was this a secret energy source?

 Most of the time, he felt nothing.
-Every patch of dirt was the same, the water was certainly not the place for a fire god, and the Withered Willows were dead and lacking energy entirely.
+Every patch of dirt was the same, water was certainly not the place for a fire god, and the Withered Willows were dead and lacking energy entirely.
 Standing there, it almost felt as if the breath was sucked _out_ of him.

 Then energy surged through him, shocking him with the added buzz and excitement.